 I was a bit numb.
 It was all a big shock.
 We thought, ‘Yeah she’s off the pill and it’ll take a while for her cycle to settle down’ … and then she was pregnant within about a week.
 I hadn’t really got my head into that space.

 The test came back that she was pregnant and I couldn't believe it.
 My mindset was somewhere else, to be honest – I had already thought about holidays overseas without kids.

 – Callum, father of two

 Sometimes a baby is conceived but the relationship has broken down, or there’s no relationship at all.
 This is one of the more complicated ways to become a parent, but it’s still very possible to be an involved, loving and responsible father.

 If you’re not feeling good or sure about the pregnancy, you might like to read more about not being into pregnancy.

-If you conceived with the help of fertility treatments or IVF, it might feel like you’ve run a marathon and instead of crossing the finish line, you’re setting off on another one.
+If you conceived with the help of fertility treatments or IVF, you might feel relief and joy to be pregnant, but also worried about the pregnancy.
 You can read more about parenting after IVF.

 Sharing the news about pregnancy

 If you’ve just learned about the pregnancy, you might feel like shouting it from the rooftops.
 But many expectant mums and dads wait to ‘go public’ with the news until around 12 weeks.
 This is when the risk of miscarriage is much less, and you’ve had first trimester tests that check whether your baby is OK.
 Others share the news sooner.